 |Money Purchase Annual Allowance||£4,000||£4,000|

 If you reached State Pension age before 6 April 2016, you’ll get the State Pension under the old rules instead.
 The earliest you can get the new State Pension is when you reach State Pension age.
+The most you can currently get is £175.20 per week.

 You’ll usually need at least 10 qualifying years on your National Insurance record to get any State Pension.
 They don’t have to be 10 qualifying years in a row.